haptork/easyLambda/_docs/03-hello-world.md

 Two zeros are for initial value of two resulting columns, respectively.

-There are reductions that might take multiple steps if we use the reduce unit that recieves one row at a time.
-However, if the data is small then there is no reason to do that.
+Since, the reduction function is applied progressively on the data, we might find that for some operation on data it might not be the suitable way to aggregate results.
 For these cases we have reduceAll higher order function.
-To return the count of rows with same value of third column, the data-flow will look like below.
+Following is the dataflow for count of rows with same value of third column with reduceAll.

 {% highlight ruby %}
 using ezl::rise;